fuzziqersoftware/newserv/README.md

 * card-text.mnrd: Decompressed card text archive; same format as TextCardE.bin.
 Generally only used for debugging.
 * com-decks.json: COM decks used in tournaments.
 The default decks in this file come from logs from Sega's servers, so the file doesn't include every COM deck Sega ever made - the rest are probably lost to time.
 * maps/: Online free battle and quest maps (.mnm/.bin/.mnmd/.bind files). newserv comes with all the original online and offline maps, including Story Mode quests.
 If you don't want the offline maps and quests to be playable online, delete the .bind files system/ep3/maps.
+* maps-download/: Download maps and quests (.mnm/.bin/.mnmd/.bind files).
+Files in this directory have the same format as those in the maps/ directory, but should be named like `e###-gc3-LANGUAGE.EXT` (similar to how non-Episode 3 quests are named in the system/quests/ directory).
+If you want a map to be available for online play and for downloading, the file must exist in both maps/ and maps-download/ (a symbolic link is acceptable).
 * tournament-state.json: State of all active tournaments.
 This file is automatically written when any tournament changes state for any reason (e.g. a tournament is created/started/deleted or a match is resolved).

 There is no public editor for Episode 3 maps and quests, but the format is described fairly thoroughly in src/Episode3/DataIndexes.hh (see the MapDefinition structure).
 You'll need to use `newserv decompress-prs ...` to decompress .bin or .mnm files before editing them, but you don't need to compress the files again to use them - just put the .bind or .mnmd file in the maps directory and newserv will make it available.